Church of St. Trophime, Arles: Post-Romanesque art

 Though mainly notable for its outstanding Romanesque architecture and sculpture, the church contains rich groups of art from other periods.
 These include several important carved Late Roman sarcophagi, reliquaries from various periods, and Baroque paintings, with three by Louis Finson.
 Trophime Bigot is also represented, and there are several Baroque tapestries, including a set of ten on the Life of the Virgin.
 The church has been used to hold items originally from other churches or religious houses in the region that were dispersed in the French Revolution or at other times.

 The West Portal

 The west portal is one of the treasures of Romanesque sculpture, presenting the story of the Apocalypse according to St. John, and the Gospel of St. Matthew.
-Christ is seated in majesty in the timpanum, with the symbols of the Evangelists around him; according to the most common interpretation, they are the man of St. Matthew, the lion of St. Mark, the ox of St. Luke, and the eagle of St. John.
+Christ is seated in majesty in the tympanum, with the symbols of the Evangelists around him; according to the most common interpretation, they are the man of St. Matthew, the lion of St. Mark, the ox of St. Luke, and the eagle of St. John.
 The Apostles are seated below him.
 To the left of the portal, a procession of chosen Christians is going to heaven, while to the right sinners are being cast into hell.

 The decoration of the portal also includes a multitude of Biblical scenes; the Annunciation; the Baptism of Christ; the Adoration of the Magi, the Magi before Herod; the Massacre of the Innocents; shepherds with their flocks.